 While transition words don’t directly affect your SEO, they are an important part of creating readable content.

 Shorten it up.

 Long sentences can be difficult to avoid.
-However, sentences with an average of twenty words best bet for readability.
+However, sentences with an average of 20 words are your best bet for readability.

 An active voice clearly indicates who is doing what.
 Limit your passive voice to five percent or less of your total content.